svn2github/ninjafirewall/trunk/readme.txt

 * [WP+ Edition] Fixed a bug where notifications sent or displayed by NinjaFirewall were showing the load balancer IP when an alternate address was defined in the "Access Control > Source IP" section.
 * Blocked threats written to the firewall log will be hexencoded, to lower false positives from antivirus scanners.
 * The "Anti-Malware" operations and errors will be written to the `/wp-content/nfwlog/cache/malscan.log` log.
-* Improved local privilege escalation protection.
+* Improved privilege escalation protection.
 * Minor fixes and adjustments.

 = 3.2.4 =